StanPlatinum/elf-respect/ShadowStackCFI/README.md

 4 Add "add_subdirectory(CFIHello)" to the end of Transform/CMakelist.txt
 5 Add "FunctionPass *createX86ShadowStackCFIPass();" to llvm/lib/Target/X86/X86.h
 6 Add "X86ShadowStackCFIPass.cpp" to "set(sources...)" in llvm/lib/Target/X86/CMakeLists.txt
-7 Replace file llvm/lib/CodeGen/MachineRegisterInfo.cpp with file MachineRegisterInfo.cpp
+7 If your clang-version is 9.0, you should replace file llvm/lib/CodeGen/MachineRegisterInfo.cpp with file MachineRegisterInfo.cpp
+  If your clang-version is over 9.0, you shoule change llvm/lib/CodeGen/MachineRegisterInfo.cpp:266 like this:
 8 Make your llvm
 9 Execute CFISHell.py (using 1.sh/run.sh)